 We start by making the choice to try waist training – the practice of wearing a corset regularly with the goal or effect of reducing or maintaining a particular waist size.

 This doesn’t have to be extreme or uncomfortable – in fact many people are misinformed that they need to wear a corset very tightly all the time.
 This simply isn’t true – like a new leather shoe, a corset will take time to mould to the body but should only ever be snug, NOT TIGHT.
-Like the shoe!
+Like a shoe!

 Finding the right waist training corset

 Once we have made the decision to try waist training, we need to find the right corset fit for us.